-The first step in planning this operation is identifying at-risk trees.
+The first step in planning this operation is identifying hazard trees.
 This complex task is carried out only by arborists.

-An arborist hired by Hydro-Québec cuts down the trees and may (or may not) pick up the residue.
-Residue can be transformed into chips (with or without recovery), left spread over the ground or put in small piles.
-Commercial timber is not chipped, but left as is for various uses (fuel wood, etc.).
-There is no cost to the owner of the trees.
+An arborist hired by Hydro-Québec cuts down the trees and may or may not pick up the residue.
+Residue can be chipped (and picked up or not), left spread over the ground or put in small piles (windrows).
+Commercial timber is not chipped, but left as is for firewood and various other uses.
+There’s no cost to the owner of the tree.

-Following a major weather event (wind, snow or freezing rain) or an accident that has resulted in outages, Hydro-Québec prunes or cuts down trees as required to restore electrical service safely and prevent further outages.
+Following a major weather event (wind, snow or freezing rain) or an accident that has resulted in outages, Hydro-Québec prunes or cuts down trees as required to restore power safely and prevent further outages.